1951 eruption of Mount Lamington: Casualties

 Rough estimates of the death toll appeared as early as 23 January which suggested 4,000 deaths.
-Burying of bodies within days to weeks of the disaster meant a thorough count could not take place.
-Port Moresby officials conveyed to the Department of External Territories 3,466 people were dead or missing.
-An administration official in Port Moresby performed an investigation of the local population from August to October and concluded that 2,907 people died.
-The total death toll amounted to 2,942 when 35 'white' Australian expatriates missing and presumed dead were added to the figure—14 bodies were discovered two years after the eruption.
+A thorough count did not happen because many bodies were buried within days to weeks of the disaster.
+Port Moresby officials conveyed to the Department of External Territories about 3,466 people dead or missing.
+An administration official in the city investigated the local population from August to October and concluded that 2,942 people died, including 35 Australian expatriates missing and presumed dead.

-The majority of those killed resided in the village of Sangara, part of a large preliterate society referred by colonial powers as the Orokaiva people.
+Many victims resided in the village of Sangara, who were Orokaiva people.
 Up to 94 percent of the population may have perished.
-Deaths as a direct effect of the pyroclastic flows were similar to those observed after the 1902 eruption of Mount Pelée and La Soufrière.
-The ingestion of hot volcanic material caused the respiratory system of its victims to swell, exfoliate, and eventually rupture.
-Fatal asphyxiation was also suggested by the conditions of the victims' bodies.
-Rigor mortis was observed in the bodies, many in a sitting or kneeling position due to thermal-induced muscle stiffness.
-The intact bodies suggests victims did not die from flying objects or collapsed structures.
+Victims caught in the pyroclastic flows suffered swollen, exfoliation and hemorrhage in their respiratory system after ingesting hot volcanic material.
+The condition of bodies also suggested fatal asphyxiation.
+Rigor mortis was observed; many in a sitting or kneeling position due to thermal-induced muscle stiffness.
+The intact bodies indicated victims did not die from flying objects or collapsed structures.
+Similar fatal conditions were also observed in victims of the Mount Pelée and La Soufrière eruptions in 1902.

-At the refugee centers, poor hygiene led to health issues, and three people ended up dying, including a child who succumbed to pneumonia.
-Initially, 40 people were found alive and brought to a hospital, but 22 died within 24 hours.
-It is unknown how many more people underwent psychological distress from the disaster as no counselling services were provided.
-Anthropologist Marie Reay who was among the survivors experienced a mental breakdown in 1952 and was hospitalized.
+At refugee centers, poor hygiene led to health issues; three people eventually died, including a child who succumbed to pneumonia.
+An unknown number of people experienced psychological distress from the disaster and no counselling services were provided.
+Anthropologist Marie Reay who was among the survivors experienced a mental breakdown in 1952.
 Some schoolchildren also struggled with grief after the disaster.
 An Orokaiva woman died from suicide after finding the remains of her husband and child following the eruption.
 The eruption left a further 5,000 homeless.

 Survivors

+Initially, 40 people were found alive and brought to a hospital but 22 died within 24 hours.
 There were a number of people who were severely burnt but survived the pyroclastic surge.
 Near the village of Amonikiarota, a woman suffered burns by the tiny particles of lava that struck her skin.
 The thin cotton dress she wore had shielded much of her body from the advancing hot clouds.
 Some furry animals including a puppy and mouse also survived.

 One native man and two others attempted to flee the eruption along the Ambogo river, but the pyroclastic flow knocked them into the river.
 After being knocked unconscious for a moment, he was able to recover.
 When he resurfaced and attempted to breathe, his throat was burned.
 He sank into the river just when the highest temperatures of the surging flow were passing above and resurfaced later.
-Of the three, only the man survived (initially two, but one died from her injuries).
+Of the three, only the man survived (a second initial survivor died from her injuries).